theme-controller/thcon/docs-site/docs/README.md

 ---
 home: true
-heroText: thcon
+heroText: thcon (sounds like "thicken")
-tagline: All your apps.
-Dark or light.
+tagline: All your apps, dark or light.
 actions:
 - text: Get Started
   link: /quick-start